-Diana is a writer and urbanist passionate about public space and memory, neighborhoods, and transportation equity.
-Prior to joining Planetizen, she started a farmers' market and worked as a transportation planner in the bike share industry.
+Diana is a writer and urbanist passionate about public space, historical memory, and transportation equity.
+Prior to joining Planetizen, she started and managed a farmers' market and worked as a transportation planner in the bike share industry.
 She is Planetizen's editor as of January 2022.

 The city recently created a parklet permit process designed to help local businesses replace street parking with interactive public spaces.

 When it Comes to Transportation, It’s All About Options

 Debunking the notion of the personal automobile as liberator.

 TransitCenter recommends several transit capital projects deserving of federal transportation dollars.

 California Housing Bills Streamline Affordable Housing

 A series of current and proposed bills are paving the way for more affordable housing production in the state, where environmental laws are often deployed to delay or block new development.